 Avoid seasoning!
 Do not give your cat any seasoned, flavored or salted carrots.
 They are toxic ingredients to them.
 Always offer your feline boiled, plain carrot treats.

-In addition, always remember the 10% rule about cat snacks: all snacks for cats must only take up 10% of their daily dietary portion.
+In addition, always remember the 10% rule about cat snacks: all snacks and human food for cats must only take up 10% of their daily calorie intake.
 Carrots just as all other healthy and safe-to-eat human foods for cats need to be given in moderation and on occasion.
-Remember that if they overconsume carrots, your cat can develop obesity or diabetes.

 Carrots are a healthy and safe-to-eat treat for your cat.
 While you do not need to worry about accidentally poisoning your feline baby with this orange veggie, you must be mindful of giving them carrots in moderation and always plain.